Approximate Tree Decompositions of Planar Graphs in Linear Time: Connection between Coast Separators and Pseudo Shortcuts

-{ The next \y{lemmata} \tht{prove some properties of extended components that lead to an important relation between extended components and pseudo shortcuts \ttt{described} in Lemma~\ref{lem:PSCComputing}.
-This relation helps to construct pseudo shortcuts efficiently as shown in the proof of Lemma~\ref{lem:ShortCutSet}}.
+The next three lemmas prove some properties of extended components that allows us to guarantee the existence of pseudo shortcuts with nice properties in Lemma~\ref{lem:PSCComputing} from which we show in Lemma~\ref{lem:ShortCutSet} that they can be constructed efficiently.